A direct controlled-phase gate between microwave photons

 where the strength of the engineered coupling is given by

 We experimentally calibrate $g_1$ by loading a photon in Alice and driving the coupler at a frequency $\omega_e$.
 This activates the coherence exchange that leads to oscillations of the cavity populations as a function of the drive duration.
 An exemplary measurement is shown in Fig.\,\ref{fig:fig2_exchange}(a).
 This time dynamics is consistent with a full master equation simulation with system decoherence taken into account~\cite{sm}.
-The exchange rate extracted from the period of this oscillation, $g_1/2\pi \,\mathord{=}\, 1.024\mathord{\pm}0.004\,$MHz, is in good agreement with the analytically predicted value of $g_1/{2\pi} \,\mathord{\approx}\, \sqrt{\chi_{a}\,\chi_{b}}\,\xi /{2\pi}\,\mathord{\approx}\, 1.01\,$MHz, where we used the independently measured dispersive shifts $\chi_{a}/{2\pi}\,\mathord{\approx}\, 2.8\,$MHz and $\chi_{b}/{2\pi}\,\mathord{\approx}\, 3.0\,$MHz, and an effective drive strength $|\xi|\,\mathord{\approx}\, 0.35\,$, obtained from coupler AC Stark shift measurements~\cite{sm}.
+The exchange rate extracted from the period of this oscillation, $g_1/2\pi \,\mathord{=}\, 1.024\,\mathord{\pm}\,0.004\,$MHz, is in good agreement with the analytically predicted value of $g_1/{2\pi} \,\mathord{\approx}\, \sqrt{\chi_{a}\,\chi_{b}}\,\xi /{2\pi}\,\mathord{\approx}\, 1.01\,$MHz, where we used the independently measured dispersive shifts $\chi_{a}/{2\pi}\,\mathord{\approx}\, 2.8\,$MHz and $\chi_{b}/{2\pi}\,\mathord{\approx}\, 3.0\,$MHz, and an effective drive strength $|\xi|\,\mathord{\approx}\, 0.35\,$, obtained from coupler AC Stark shift measurements~\cite{sm}.

-Achieving a high-quality entangling operation via this dynamics requires maximizing the on-off ratio while minimizing coupler excitation.
-The former is achieved by optimizing the frequency configuration of the coupler to suppress the native always-on cross-Kerr interaction, $K_{ab}$, between Alice and Bob, while still allowing a sizable $g_1$~\cite{sm}.
-Balancing these considerations, we bias the coupler at a frequency of $\omega_c/2\pi \,\mathord{=}\, 5.22\,$GHz for the rest this work, where we can realize an exchange rate up to $g_1/2\pi\, \mathord{=}\, 0.8\,$MHz with a weak static cross-Kerr of $K_{ab}/2\pi\,\mathord{\approx}\, 0.3\,$kHz.
+We leverage the flux-tunability of the coupler to optimize the frequency arrangements and suppress the native always-on cross-Kerr interaction, $K_{ab}$, between Alice and Bob, while maintaining a sizable $g_1/2\pi$ $\sim$\,1\,MHz~\cite{sm}.
+This ensures that the engineered cross-Kerr dynamics has a high on-off ratio, an important metric for high-quality quantum gates.
+With these considerations in mind, we bias the coupler at a frequency of $\omega_c/2\pi \,\mathord{=}\, 5.22\,$GHz for the rest of this work, where we can realize an exchange rate up to $g_1/2\pi\, \mathord{=}\, 0.8\,$MHz with a weak static cross-Kerr of $K_{ab}/2\pi\,\mathord{\approx}\, 0.3\,$kHz.

-Next, we consider the trade-off between the residual coupler excitations and the gate speed.
-We calibrate $g_{ab}$ at different detunings $\Delta$ with a Ramsey experiment where we compare the phase accumulated by Alice when Bob is either in $|0\rangle$ or $|1\rangle$.
-The experimentally extracted cross-Kerr strength is shown in Fig.\,\ref{fig:fig2_exchange}(b) at both positive and negative detunings.
-We observe that, in agreement with Eq.\,\ref{Eq: engineered cross_kerr}, that $|g_{ab}|/2\pi$ increases from $\sim$10\,kHz to $\sim$300\,kHz as $\Delta$ goes from $-20\,$MHz to $-2\,$MHz.
-It is interesting to note the asymmetry of the engineered cross-Kerr for $\Delta>0$, due to the interplay between the drive detuning and the dispersive shift between the coupler and Bob~\cite{sm}.